2019 CMP Junior Rifle Camps Counselor Announcement

-Employment will begin with a training session at CMP.
+Employment will begin with a training session at CMP in Anniston.
 This training is mandatory for everyone hired.
-All counselors will have the option to shoot in the USAS National Championships at Fort Benning, GA.
+All counselors will have the option to shoot in the USAS National Championships at Ft.
+Benning, GA.
 Housing and per diem will be provided for staff during the USAS events, though this will be unpaid time off.
 If needed, additional unpaid time off will be granted for USAS National or Junior Team training and competitions like World Junior Championships.
 If you choose not to shoot USA Shooting Nationals, other camp related work options are available for that time period.
-The 2018 camp schedule will be posted once it is finalized.
+The 2019 camp schedule has been posted on the main camp web page, at www.thecmp.org/camps, and includes a major event timeline to follow.

-The pay scale begins at $400 a week for first year counselors, $450 for second year, $500 for third year and beyond.
+The pay scale begins at $400 a week for first year counselors, $450 for second year counselors, and $500 for third year counselors and beyond.
 A per diem is also provided.
-All travel and lodging is covered by CMP once the camps begin, though counselors are responsible for providing their own transportation to the training location (Anniston, AL) at the beginning of the summer, and back to their homes at the end of the summer.
-Any additional travel counselors wish to make during their time off is their own responsibility, and they are expected clear departure and return times with the Camp Directors to make sure it does not conflict with their job duties.
+All travel and lodging is covered by CMP once the camps begin, though counselors are responsible for providing their own transportation to the training location at the beginning of the summer, and back to their homes at the end of the summer.
+Any additional travel counselors wish to make during their time off is their responsibility, and they are expected to clear departure and return times with the Camp Director to make sure it does not conflict with their job duties.

 Interested candidates may download an application form from below: